mvoynovich/ILBAI-LightUpSolver/README.md

 The txt file follows the following format:
 - For the array of {} fill in using the numbers from the [key for the grid array](#an-overview-of-some-important-variable-values)  provided above
+- Feel free to add more rows or columns, just ensure that it is rectangular
 - For the seed link, right click on link to puzzle by seed and copy
 - For the game id link, right click on link to puzzle by game ID and copy
 - Links for the seeds and game id can be found [here](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/lightup.html)